-I am a PhD Candidate in the Department of History at the University of Massachusetts Amherst.
-My research interests include modern Europe and modern Germany, public and digital history, memory, mass violence, and visual culture.
-My dissertation explores how new modes of digital communication are changing the way in which the public interprets and presents Holocaust memory at former Nazi sites including Auschwitz-Birkenau, Dachau, Neuengamme, and Sachsenhausen.
-I am particularly interested in the photo-based platforms Flickr and Instagram, and how visitors and the memorials themselves discuss the memory of mass violence.
+I obtained my Ph.D. in history from the University of Massachusetts Amherst in August 2018.
+My dissertation explored how new modes of digital communication are changing the way in which the public interprets and presents Holocaust memory at former Nazi sites including Auschwitz-Birkenau, Dachau, Neuengamme, and Sachsenhausen.
+I was particularly interested in the photo-based platforms Flickr and Instagram, and how visitors and the memorials themselves discuss the memory of mass violence.
+My broader research interests included modern Europe and modern Germany, public and digital history, memory, mass violence, and visual culture.

-As a public historian, I have worked on a variety of research and archival projects, which included the development of pedagogical tools at the Montreal Holocaust Museum, working on projects such as Hate 2.0: Combating Hate in the Age of Social Technology, The Douglas Cardinal Archive Project, and processing the YM-YWHA collection at the Jewish Public Library Archives.
+As a public historian, I worked on a variety of museum, research, and archival projects, which included the development of pedagogical tools at the Montreal Holocaust Museum, working on projects such as Hate 2.0: Combating Hate in the Age of Social Technology and The Douglas Cardinal Archive Project at Carleton University, and processing the YM-YWHA collection at the Jewish Public Library Archives.

-Outside of academia, I love to travel, read fantasy and science fiction novels, and explore my newfound love of road cycling.
+Outside of work, I love to travel, read fantasy and science fiction novels, and exploring my newfound love of road cycling.

 If you would like to contact me, please do so at erica[dot]fagen[at]gmail.com